duketuxem/dotfiles/README.md

 Congratulations!

-At this point, you already have a working configuration, and can start enjoy it from your favorite terminal emulator, be the `linux` tty even!
+At this point, you already have a working configuration, and can start enjoying it from your favorite terminal emulator, be the `linux` tty even!

-However, if you would like to continue to install some tools, there are some scripts that can be run: TODO
+However, if you would like to expand from here, there are some scripts inside the `./post-install` directory that can install different things depending on what is needed.

-- Maybe rerun `run_once_after_chezmoi-apply.sh` for matching your git config.
-- Desktop: TODO

-### Hints
+### Hints and reminders

+Having done a lot of testing for this repository and some distro hopping in the past, here is my reminder list of 'things we always forget' which prevent us to enjoy our precious muscle memory.

 	- **Import your ssh key**

-### Desktop installation

-If like me, you would like some custom managed software to be installed, you could use the `setup_desktop.sh` script.

-Just review the default parameters on the top in case you don't have `sudo` or alike installed.

-Once you are sure about those settings, just run `./setup_desktop.sh`.

 ## FAQ